Courses

 Continuing instruction in spoken and written Khmer; emphasis on enlarging vocabulary, increasing reading speed, and reading various genres and styles of prose.

-Full details for KHMER 3301 - Advanced Khmer I
+Full details for KHMER 3302 - Advanced Khmer II

 Fall or Spring.

-Designed for students with no or very little knowledge of Korean in order to acquire the 4 skills (listening, speaking, reading and writing) of the Korean language and to become familiar with its culture.
-Students will learn the Korean writing system and basic survival language skills.
+Continuation of KOREA 1101.
+Designed to help students acquire the 4 skills (listening, speaking, reading and writing) of the Korean language and to become familiar with its culture.
 Basic knowledge of Korean grammar, vocabulary, expressions and cultural points will be given during the lecture.
-Students will then have an opportunity to practice the learned knowledge in sections.
-By the end of the semester, students will be able to exchange in simple conversations with native Koreans about the subjects that are familiar to them: introducing oneself, describing events or objects, asking and giving directions to and from a certain place, talking about plans in the near future, etc.
+The students will then have an opportunity to practice the learned knowledge in sections.
+The goal of this course is to refine their survival skills in Korean.
+By the end of the semester, students will be able to exchange in simple conversations with native Koreans about the subjects that are familiar to them in all time frames (present, past, and future): school life, family and friends, traffic and transportation, vacation, food and restaurant, hobbies, etc.

-Full details for KOREA 1101 - Elementary Korean I
+Full details for KOREA 1102 - Elementary Korean II

-Full details for KOREA 1109 - Elementary Korean Reading and Writing I
+Full details for KOREA 1110 - Elementary Korean Reading and Writing II

-Full details for KOREA 2201 - Intermediate Korean I
+Full details for KOREA 2202 - Intermediate Korean II

-Full details for KOREA 2209 - Intermediate Korean Reading and Writing I
+Full details for KOREA 2210 - Intermediate Korean Reading and Writing II

-Full details for KOREA 3301 - High Intermediate Korean I
+Full details for KOREA 3302 - High Intermediate Korean II

 KOREA3316 Korean Language Across the Curriculum (LAC)